letakeane/gridpractice/module-4/challenges/js/primitives.md

 ...explain the array.reduce method and how it works for our use-case

-#### Why You Should Never Do This
+#### Why You Should Never Do This But We Made You Anyway

 You never actually want to override or update the prototype of a native JavaScript data type.
 This is considered bad practice because you could potentially break existing functionality or have inconsistent behavior between browsers.
-Leave native JavaScript alone...but know how it works ;)
+Leave native JavaScript alone...but know how it works behind the scenes ;)